-Amongst the options available to council to minimise lead exposure in the context of developments, adopting a development control plan (DCP) for lead contamination, such as that proposed in the EPA Lead Guide for Council' is arguably the most efficient way of addressing the problem.
+Amongst the options available to council to minimise lead exposure in the context of developments, adopting a development control plan (DCP) for lead contamination, such as that proposed in the Managing Lead Contamination in Home Maintenance, Renovation and Demolition Practices: A Guide for Councils is arguably the most efficient way of addressing the problem.
 It also constitutes a key element in any strategy to eliminate lead poisoning.

 The DCP should be seen however as only one component of a Local Lead Action Plan.
 It is recommended that each council takes into consideration its own lead profile as well as its own circumstances, and develop its own Local Lead Action Plan.

 Along this line, the purposes of this second step towards your Local Lead Action Plan are:

 Councils are vested with statutory powers and with responsibilities in a number of areas relevant to lead safety.

 Many of the activities that can result in lead hazards can be controlled by Councils through their development control powers under the Environmental Planning and Assessment Act 1979.
 The scope of council's power to impose conditions on a proposed development and enforce lead-safe work practices depends upon the type of development considered – complying, local, integrated, exempt or state-significant.